bbauska/UC-Davis-JS-Basics/readme.md

   alt="Test, next image." />
 </p>

-Let's test that.
-I come over here and refresh this, and I click "Next" and down here in the elements, I'm going to come down and see in my div, you'd see that's image 2.
+Let&apos;s test that.
+I come over here and refresh this, and I click "Next" and down here in the elements, I&apos;m going to come down and see in my div, you&apos;d see that&apos;s image 2.
 Next three, next four, five.
 Then if I click "Next" again, it should get set back to zero, which we get as image 1.
 That works.
 Now the next button is looping around through all of the images that we have.
-That's great.
+That&apos;s great.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~ 525. define image counter and current image (288) ~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image525.png"
   style="width:50%"
-  alt="." />
+  title="Define image counter and current image" alt="Define image counter and current image." />
 </p>

 Now it would be a little bit better if we could generalize or script a little bit.
-Rather than greater than four here, I know that it's four because I know it 0, 1, 2, 3, 4.
+Rather than greater than four here, I know that it&apos;s four because I know it 0, 1, 2, 3, 4.
 I can use my length property to get that.
 I could do, is less than myImages.length.
 The length of the array minus 1 is often what we want because arrays start counting at 0, 1, 2, 3, 4.
 So myImages.length minus 1 will give us 4.
-It's generalized that if I were to add more pictures, then the script would continue to function without having to make changes to the number of images. .length will give it.
+It&apos;s generalized that if I were to add more pictures, then the script would continue to function without having to make changes to the number of images. .length will give it.

 Next thing we need to do is handle the previous button.
 Maybe you can do that for yourself.
-It's great challenge.
-It's not that different than what we just did.
-It's a little bit different, but it's not that different.
+It&apos;s great challenge.
+It&apos;s not that different than what we just did.
+It&apos;s a little bit different, but it&apos;s not that different.
 You might be able to do the previous button by yourself.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch3-27">3.27 Simple JS Slideshow – Part 4</h2>